lharnaldi/lago_ecosystem16/README.md

 [![Circle CI](https://circleci.com/gh/Koheron/koheron-sdk.svg?style=shield)](https://circleci.com/gh/Koheron/koheron-sdk)

-## What is Koheron SDK ?
+## What is LAGO Ecosystem?

-Koheron SDK is a build system for quick prototyping of custom instruments on Zynq SoCs.
+Lago Ecosystem is a build system for quick prototyping and working with the Zynq SoCs.

 ## Quickstart with the [Red Pitaya](http://redpitaya.com)